Contact information - Terence Tao

 - Applications for a summer research position, internship, mentorship, CSST, or REU: Unfortunately I do not have the time available to supervise such positions.

 - Offers of an honorary degree, or honorary membership in an organisation: This is very flattering, but I do not accept honorary degrees.
-I also do not accept honorary memberships in organisations which I do not have a prior affiliation or interest in.
+I also do not accept honorary memberships in organisations which I do not have a prior affiliation with.